plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 ##### Defining a sales price for Etsy:

-1. Go to **System » System settings » Item » Sales price » Open sales price » Tab: Settings**.
+1. Go to **Setup » Item » Sales price » Open sales price » Tab: Settings**.
 2. Place a check mark next to the referrer **Etsy**.
 3. **Save** the settings.